Table of Contents

 @Configuration.
 It’s injected in a different way: we need to reference it from a new annotation added to the main application class:

 If we test now again the scenario where multiple instances are registered, and then one of them goes down, we’ll notice that the reaction time to find out an unavailable service is much less.

 You can find some other options for load balancing strategy on the official repository.
 There are implementations that allow us to balance load depending on response time, geographical affinity, etc. The best idea is to design your plan, test it (with some requests to load your system) and then adjust it based on the results.

 These code samples are taken from one of the versions of the project that is developed along the book Learn Microservices with Spring Boot.

 You can find all the source code on GitHub: Microservices V8 – API Gateway

-In that example, the client is actually a Zuul gateway, which acts as a load balancer for the services registered in Eureka.
-You can run the entire system and then put into practices the different strategies.
-You can also comment the line with the @RibbonClients annotation, and then you’ll verify how long your routing will be failing because of Eureka’s default way of deregistering instances.
+In that example, the client is actually a Zuul gateway.
+It acts as a load balancer for the services registered in Eureka.
+You can run the entire system and then put into practice the different strategies.
+You can also remove the line with the @RibbonClients annotation, and then you’ll reproduce the error.
+There will be a time in which your routing will be failing because of Eureka’s default way of deregistering instances.